This post about Nashville date ideas may contain affiliate links.

 8. Picnic at Dragon Park

 One of the coolest parks downtown off of Hillsboro is Dragon Park.
 It has a huge mosaic dragon and lots of space for a picnic.
 Pack you and your Valentine’s favorites and enjoy a meal al fresco.
+It’s a fun date night out and very intimate.

 9. Check Out Downtown